krb5/krb5/doc/rst_source/krb_admins/database.rst

           additions to krb5-bugs@mit.edu.
 Your contribution is
           greatly appreciated.

-Your Kerberos database contains all of your realm's Kerberos principals, their passwords, and other administrative information about each principal.
+A Kerberos database contains all of a realm's Kerberos principals, their passwords, and other administrative information about each principal.
 For the most part, you will use the :ref:`kdb5_util(8)` program to manipulate the Kerberos database as a whole, and the :ref:`kadmin(1)` program to make changes to the entries in the database.
 (One notable exception is that users will use the :ref:`kpasswd(1)` program to change their own passwords.)
 The kadmin program has its own command-line interface, to which you type the database administrating commands.

 :ref:`kdb5_util(8)` provides a means to create, delete, load, or dump a Kerberos database.
-It also includes a command to stash a copy of the master database key in a file on a KDC, so that the KDC can authenticate itself to the :ref:`kadmind(8)` and :ref:`krb5kdc(8)` daemons at boot time.
+It also contains commands to roll over the database master key, and to stash a copy of the key so that the :ref:`kadmind(8)` and :ref:`krb5kdc(8)` daemons can use the database without manual input.

-kadmin provides for the maintenance of Kerberos principals, KADM5 policies, and service key tables (keytabs).
-It exists as both a Kerberos client, kadmin, using Kerberos authentication and an RPC, to operate securely from anywhere on the network, and as a local client, kadmin.local, intended to run directly on the KDC without Kerberos authentication.  kadmin.local need not run on the kdc if the database is LDAP.
-Other than the fact that the remote client uses Kerberos to authenticate the person using it, the functionalities of the two versions are identical.
-The local version is necessary to enable you to set up enough of the database to be able to use the remote version.
+:ref:`kadmin(1)` provides for the maintenance of Kerberos principals, password policies, and service key tables (keytabs).
+Normally it operates as a network client using Kerberos authentication to communicate with :ref:`kadmind(8)`, but there is also a variant, named kadmin.local, which directly accesses the Kerberos database on the local filesystem (or through LDAP).  kadmin.local is necessary to set up enough of the database to be able to use the remote version.
-It replaces the now obsolete kdb5_edit (except for database dump and load, which are provided by kdb5_util).

-The remote version authenticates to the KADM5 server using the service principal ``kadmin/admin``.
-If the credentials cache contains a ticket for the ``kadmin/admin`` principal, and the **-c** ccache option is specified, that ticket is used to authenticate to KADM5.
+kadmin can authenticate to the admin server using the service principal ``kadmin/HOST`` (where *HOST* is the hostname of the admin server) or ``kadmin/admin``.
+If the credentials cache contains a ticket for either service principal and the **-c** ccache option is specified, that ticket is used to authenticate to KADM5.
 Otherwise, the **-p** and **-k** options are used to specify the client Kerberos principal name used to authenticate.
 Once kadmin has determined the